bartsolutions/bartsolutions.github.io/_posts/2020-11-20-safari-extension.md

 9. Upload all the screenshots and add descriptions to App Store Connect

-10. You are now good to start a review process.
+10. You are now good to start a review process, good luck :)